inxonic/z80fun/README.md

                           |    |      |    |
                          _|_  _|_    _|_  _|_
 ```

+Note: I've changed the wiring a bit after commit 027f9489e4.
+One must not mix
+older AVR code with the current wiring as there are conflicting output pins.

 For simplicity I've left out the ISP port and the serial port.